lmeireles/resume/README.md

 **Description:** Development and support of a real estate transaction platform.

 Key contributions:
-- Designed and developed a new customer portal using React and Laravel.
+- Developed customer portal using React and Laravel.
 - Implemented event-based email notification system with SendGrid.
 - Built multiple API integrations with third-party services to automate operational workflows such as identity verification and customer onboarding.